ikonkere/magic/README.md

 To discover exactly why you must configure or use something in a certain way, have a look at JavaDocs which i've painstakingly and comprehensibly compiled.

-## Requirements
+### Requirements
 * Java 8+
 * Kafka 0.11+
 * Spring Framework [4.3.x] (i am not sure it works on 5.x and i couldn't care less ;P)
 * Maven 3.3 (feel free to use your favourite build tool though)

+### Limitations
+* data interchange protocols are internal and currently not portable.
+* one transport per JVM because of reasons.
+* even though most of relevant Kafka producer/consumer settings are internalized, setting up Kafka/Zk instance itself is out of scope.
+* security is out of scope either.
+* all service calls are finite, this is totally on the contrary with streaming idea of Kafka.

 ## Service mesh

 It is an ecosystem of (micro)services that communicate with each other for whatever reasons.
 The mesh must be available, scalable and performant, and location-oblivious - that is the responsibility of Magic(tm).
-Everything else is out of scope (stateless vs stateful, partitioning, eventual consistency, etc).
+Everything else is out of scope (stateless vs stateful, data partitioning, eventual consistency, etc).

 Middleware is built on top of a "transport" abstraction.
 Main focus was of course Kafka, but other transports can be easily implemented.
 Currently an extra one is "local" transport when you execute everything in a single JVM (useful for testing).

 ## Service mesh node

-A service mesh node is a (micro)service written in Java that complies to CDM.
+A service mesh node is an instance of a (micro)service written in Java that complies to CDM.

 ### Coding

-Microservice itself (use whatever method signatures you like as long as it is CDM-compliant).
+Microservice definition (use whatever method signatures you like as long as it is CDM-compliant).

 	package com.mystuff;